Belle Âme Health

 LICENSED PSYCHOLOGIST

-Dr. Robert J. Wingfield is licensed to practice psychology in Maryland and Washington, DC.
-Prior to Belle Âme, he launched and directed the Behavioral Health Clinic at Boys Town Washington, DC from 2015–2021.
-Throughout his career, Dr. Wingfield has worked and trained in diverse settings including hospitals, college campuses, intensive outpatient programs, community mental health centers, K–12 schools, and residential group homes.
-He provides clinical services to individuals from infancy through middle adulthood.
+Dr. Robert J. Wingfield is a licensed psychologist in Maryland and Washington, DC, with clinical experience spanning hospitals, college campuses, intensive outpatient programs, community mental health centers, K–12 schools, and residential settings.
+Prior to founding Belle Âme, he launched and directed the Behavioral Health Clinic at Boys Town Washington, DC.
+He provides psychological services to individuals from infancy through middle adulthood.

 CHILD & ADOLESCENT DEVELOPMENT